 Posted in: Hot Topics, Parenting Concerns, Teenagers

-Topics: Culture + Society, Relationships
+Topics: Culture + Society, Digital Media, Relationships

 You would have to be completely unplugged to have missed the heightened reports of sexually coercive behavior among celebrities, prominent media figures, and politicians.
 Indeed, the seemingly sudden explosion of public knowledge of these deplorable actions might lead you to believe that we are encountering a new phenomenon.
 In reality, relational and sexual coercion have long plagued our culture.
 However, the power of technology has added transparency and urgency to this ongoing problem.